Malik Samartaney: Crimes

 On December 1, 2006, Malik's new girlfriend's daughter, 22-year-old Lisa Brown, received a protective order against him after an argument over money that he borrowed from her, in which he threw it at her.
 Eleven days later, Lisa and her 9 month old daughter, Labria Fogle, were found shot dead in their home.
 Malik was suspected of killing them, but never charged due to a lack of evidence.
+However, in 2007, he returned to prison after having his parole revoked for not reporting that he had moved and allegedly slapping a woman.
+A parole commissioner described Malik's criminal history as "horrendous."

+Malik served out the rest of his sentence and was released from prison in 2014.

-In May 2019, Malik killed Dominique, who was now 43 and a mother of six.
+In March 2019, Malik was charged with second degree assault, under unclear circumstances.
+In May 2019, Malik killed Dominique, now 43 and a mother of six.
+The two had started to reconnect only a few months earlier.
 Her remains were found in a shopping cart stuffed with black trash bags.
 Police only found Dominique's shoulders and arms.
 Her hands, feet, legs, and head are still missing.

+In June 2019, Malik was arrested for illegally possessing a firearm and ammunition after police found a handgun in a trashcan inside his apartment.
+The police also found blood, computers, cellphones, counterfeit money, a pair of boots, a yellow raincoat and a handgun with five bullets in the magazines.

+The following month, Malik was charged with first degree murder in the death of Dominique Foster.
 According to one of Dominique's daughters, Brittany Dunn, Malik was disgusted by her drug addiction.
-During a nine-minute rant over the phone, he told her that he did not want his daughter "kissing his goddamn grandchildren" and that "she's lucky I don’t have a fucking pistol."
+During a nine-minute rant over the phone, he told her that he did not want his daughter "kissing his goddamn grandchildren" and that "she's lucky I don't have a fucking pistol."
 Dominique had been trying to recover from her addiction and was in and out of treatment centers.
 Dunn said her mother left one treatment center since Malik was harassing her.
 Malik's ex-fiancée testified that she did not see him for about 11 hours on the day Dominique was killed.
 Valerie McClain said he returned to spend the night with scratches on his arms and neck.
 He told her the injuries were burns from antifreeze when the radiator of his van overheated.
-"I was upset because I didn’t know where it came from," she testified.
+"I was upset because I didn't know where it came from," she testified.